leylaozsen/ALRM.github.io/Chapter1/README.md

      main="Toluca Company: Refrigeration Manufacturer")

 #plot(Tolucadata$LotSize, Tolucadata$WorkHours) also creates a scatterplot.
-#Note that the plot function assumes the first variable, i.e.,"LotSize",
+#Note that this plot function assumes the first variable, i.e.,"LotSize",
 #to be the independent variable; consequently, the second variable is
 #assumed to be the dependent variable.
+So pay attention to the arguments
+#or better use the cleaner line of code and explicity define x and y axis
+#by entering the values for ylab and xlab.
 ```

 The second script uses the Tidyverse pacakge in R.